3sidedcube/backend-php-task/README.md

 We want you to create a temperature converter using PHP.
 It needs to convert temperatures from Fahrenheit to Celsius and from Celsius to Fahrenheit.

 This program should be run via PHP's command line interpreter.
-It should use the Symfony Console component.
+It should use the [Symfony Console](https://packagist.org/packages/symfony/console) library.

 We would like you to use PHPUnit to write supporting tests too.